Past and Current Projects

 Pro Bono Work

-In this Since leaving APA, Jim has recognized that he is in a unique position to assist his profession and society in non-compensated roles.
+b best Since leaving APA, Jim has recognized that he is in a unique position to assist his profession and society in non-compensated roles.
 He is a strong believer in “giving back” after a highly successful career that has produced significant accolades.
 These efforts include:

-• Jim assisted FEMA Region VIII (Denver) in developing and delivering a National Disaster Recovery Framework training course in August 2019, with a focus on drought recovery.
+- Jim assisted FEMA Region VIII (Denver) in developing and delivering a National Disaster Recovery Framework training course in August 2019, with a focus on drought recovery.

-• On January 1, 2020, Jim became chair of the APA Hazard Mitigation and Disaster Recovery Planning Division.
-This two-year role involved leading the Division and its approximately 1,500 members in providing professional education opportunities, public service opportunities following natural disasters, and communication through APA on major disaster-related planning issues.
+- On January 1, 2020, Jim became chair of the APA Hazard Mitigation and Disaster Recovery Planning Division.
+This two-year role involved leading the HMDR Division and its approximately 1,500 members in providing professional education opportunities, public service opportunities following natural disasters, and communication through APA on major disaster-related planning issues.
 As his signature project, Jim initiated an effort to produce a documentary video discussing the importance of planners’ involvement in issues of hazard mitigation, disaster recovery, and climate change adaptation planning.
 His term ended on January 1, 2022, at which time he remained a member of the HMDR Executive Committee in the capacity of immediate past chair.
 In this role, he has been leading an effort to develop a documentary film, Planning to Turn the Tide, on the role of planners and planning in helping communities to address the challenges of natural disasters and climate change.
 After cycling off the executive committee of HMDR on January 1, 2024, he will continue as executive producer of the project, for which HMDR is currently seeking sponsors.
 Those wishing to support the project may do so at https://give.planning.org/MD6128.
 Potential corporate sponsors may contact Jim directly at [email protected].
 Information on the project can be accessed here.

-• Following two speaking appearances in Texas for the Texas APA chapter in late October and early November 2017, Jim became involved with the Hurricane Harvey Recovery task force the chapter established, which also involves representatives from FEMA’s Community Planning and Capacity Building team, Texas A&M University, local officials in affected communities, and others.
+- Following two speaking appearances in Texas for the Texas APA chapter in late October and early November 2017, Jim became involved with the Hurricane Harvey Recovery task force the chapter established, which also involves representatives from FEMA’s Community Planning and Capacity Building team, Texas A&M University, local officials in affected communities, and others.
 He assisted the chapter’s February 21, 2020, event in Rockport, Texas, “Navigating a Wetter World,” which included an exchange of experiences between planners for Sandy recovery in New York and New Jersey and Harvey recovery planners in Texas.

-• As he has done since April 2013, Jim continues to produce his popular “Home of the Brave” blog, providing insights and education to readers on a range of urban planning and public policy issues, obviously including those pertaining to natural hazards and disaster recovery.
+- As he has done since April 2013, Jim continues to produce his popular “Home of the Brave” blog, providing insights and education to readers on a range of urban planning and public policy issues, obviously including those pertaining to natural hazards and disaster recovery.